ApprenticeAI/frapy/docs/topics/dynamic-content.rst

 it is possible to integrate ``asyncio``-based libraries which handle headless browsers.

 One such library is `playwright-python`_ (an official Python port of `playwright`_).
-The following is a simple snippet to illustrate its usage within a Scrapy spider:
+The following is a simple snippet to illustrate its usage within a Frapy spider:

 .. code-block:: python